juthikashetye/Project-2/README.md

 * Each question correctly answered adds random points to both your and your team's score.
 At the end of each game, you can see your score, rank and the overall ranking of your team.
 You can also checkout the Leaderboard to see the scores and rankings of all the players and teams.

-This game was developed as a project for the UC Berkeley Coding Bootcamp, San Francisco.
+* This game was developed as a project for the UC Berkeley Coding Bootcamp, San Francisco.

-## Packages Used
+## npm Packages Used

 * [Require](https://www.npmjs.com/package/require)